simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The main reason to change this setting is when the debugging tools get fooled by the optimized context factories.
-Threads are the most debugging-friendly contextes, as they allow to set breakpoints anywhere with gdb and visualize backtraces for all processes, in order to debug concurrency issues.
+Threads are the most debugging-friendly contexts, as they allow one to set breakpoints anywhere with gdb and visualize backtraces for all processes, in order to debug concurrency issues.
 Valgrind is also more comfortable with threads, but it should be usable with all factories (Exception: the